Constantine Samuel Rafinesque: Study of prehistoric cultures

 Rafinesque made a notable contribution to North American prehistory with his studies of ancient earthworks of the Adena and Hopewell cultures, especially in the Ohio Valley.
 He was the first to identify these as the "Ancient Monuments of America".
 He listed more than 500 such archaeological sites in Ohio and Kentucky.
 Rafinesque never excavated; rather, he recorded the sites visited by careful measurements, sketches, and written descriptions.
 Only a few of his descriptions were published, with his friend John D. Clifford's series "Indian Antiquities", eight long letters in Lexington's short-lived Western Review and Miscellaneous Magazine (1819–1820).
 Clifford died suddenly in 1820, ending his contributions.

 Rafinesque's work was used by others.
 For instance, he identified 148 ancient earthworks sites in Kentucky.
 All sites in Kentucky that were included by E. G. Squier and Davis in their notable Ancient Monuments of the Mississippi Valley (1848), completed for the Smithsonian Institution, were first identified by Rafinesque in his manuscripts.

 Rafinesque also made contributions to Mesoamerican studies.
 The latter were based on linguistic data, which he extracted from printed sources, mostly those of travelers.
 He designated as Taino, the ancient language of the Caribbean island of Hispaniola.
-Others later also used the term to identify the ethnicity of indigenous Caribbean peoples.
+Others later also used the term to identify the ethnicity of Indigenous Caribbean peoples.

 Although mistaken in his presumption that the ancient Maya script was alphabetical in nature, Rafinesque was probably first to insist that studying modern Mayan languages could lead to deciphering the ancient script.
 In 1832, he was the first to partly decipher ancient Maya.
 He explained that its bar-and-dot symbols represent fives and ones, respectively.

 Legacy

 According to historian George Daniels, Rafinesque was a brilliant but erratic naturalist who roamed the American wilderness.
-His style was offputting to the emerging professionalization of science and achievements were controversial at the time and by historians ever since.
-By 1820 he was virtually an outcast in the scientific community as all the important publications rejected his submissions.
-The two leading American scientists of the day Benjamin Silliman and Asa Gray were harshly critical.
+His style was offputting to the emerging professionalization of science, and his achievements were controversial at the time and by historians ever since.
+By 1820, he was virtually an outcast in the scientific community as all the important publications rejected his submissions.
+The two leading American scientists of the day, Benjamin Silliman and Asa Gray, were harshly critical.
 Modern historians agree that Rafinesque was often hasty, and tried to claim credit properly due to other researchers.
 Scientists were troubled that his theory of evolution – long before Darwin – seemed to be based more on his speculation and exaggerations than on solid research.
 Despite all his faults, says Daniels, "he made enormous contributions to the natural history phase of American science...with the establishment of 34 genera and 24 species of American fishes."
 He was also a brilliant teacher at Transylvania University.